large-scale-gxe-methods/GEM/README.md

 --scale
      0 for no scaling to be done and 1 to scale ALL exposures and covariates by the standard deviation.
         Default: 0

+--categorical-names
+     Names of the exposure or interaction covariate that should be treated as categorical.
+        Default: None

+--cat-threshold
+     A cut-off to determine which exposure or interaction covariate is categorical based on the number of unique elements.
+        Default: 20